 Foreign investors can invest internationally through Index Funds and Japan stocks listed in US markets.
 Some large Japanese stocks are listed on American stock exchanges, such as Mitsubishi, Sony, and Hitachi.

 Japan’s Currency: The Yen

 The official currency of Japan is the Japanese yen (JPY).
 It is a free-floating currency with no capital controls.
-In late-2021, around 115 Japanese yen equals one US dollar.
+In the beginning of 2024, around 150 Japanese yen equals one US dollar.